 The Ottomans who came in the later part of our history are an example of this hadith because they re-ignited the Islamic conquests which had become stagnant due to the Mongol onslaught, and decline in the Abbasid Caliphs who at that time were based in Cairo, but were ceremonial and not fulfilling their role as commanders in-chief of the ummah.

-At the time of Muhammad al-Fateh the Caliph was Al-Qa’im based in Cairo who sent praise to him after his conquest.
+At the time of Muhammad al-Fateh the Caliph was Al-Qa’im based in Cairo.

 The Ottomans were Turkish nomads from Central Asia whose forefathers became Muslim in the time of the Umayyads.
 During the Abbasid Caliphate many of these Turks were brought to the Caliphate as slaves and formed a slave army.
 Later they became freed and are known as Mamluks.
 They rose to become a dominant part of the Abbasid army and a power base in the Abbasid state.
 Later as the Abbasid Caliph’s central authority weakened, the provinces (wiliyaat) of the state turned in to semi-independent provinces called Sultanates and headed by a Sultan.
 These Sultans were mainly Turks (Mamluks) who couldn’t be the Caliph because they weren’t from Quraysh which was the predominant opinion at the time, so instead they stayed as Sultans.

 Ordinarily the Caliph should appoint and dismiss the governor but the Caliph allowed the Sultans autonomy as long as they continued to give bay’ah albeit in name only.
 Famous Sultanates were the Seljuks, Ayyubids and later the Mamluks in Cairo where the Abbasid Caliphs took up residence after the Mongol invasion of Iraq in 1258.